 This section relates to quarterly and annual submission of information for individual entities.

 This template contains information on the look through of collective investment undertakings or investments packaged as funds, including when they are participations, by underlying asset category, country of issue and currency.
-The look through shall be performed until the asset categories, countries and currencies are identified.
+Considering proportionality and specific instructions of the template, the look through shall be performed until the asset categories, countries and currencies are identified.
 In case of funds of funds the look–through shall follow the same approach.

-For the identification of countries the look–through should be implemented in order to identify all countries that represent more than 5% of the fund being looked–through and until 90% of the value of the fund is identified by country.
+For the identification of countries the look–through should be implemented in order to identify the country exposition of 90% of the value of the funds.
+Undertakings should have a reasonable confidence that the 10% not identified by country is diversified across geographical areas, for example that not more than 5% is in one single country.
+The look-through should be applicable considering the amount invested, starting from the major to the lowest single fund and the approach should be kept consistent over time.

 Quarterly information shall only be reported when the ratio of collective investments undertakings held by the undertaking to total investments, measured as the ratio between item C0010/R0180 of template S.02.01 plus collective investments undertakings included in item C0010/R0220 of template S.02.01 plus collective investments undertakings included in item C0010/R0090 and the sum of item C0010/R0070 and C0010/RC0220 of template S.02.01, is higher than 30%.